-Brent crude surges 10% on hopes of oil output deal
+Oil surges more than 13% on hopes of output deal

 By cutting output by 10 million bpd, “the oil industry would get at least three weeks more room to prepare for hitting the wall when there are no more places to put the excess production,” said Rystad Energy’s Per Magnus Nysveen.

+Trump is meeting with oil company executives at the White House on Friday afternoon to discuss a historic oil-price slump threatening their businesses, brought on by the coronavirus outbreak and a Saudi-Russia price war.

-Additional reporting by Shadia Nasralla, Shu Zhang and Sonali Paul; Editing by Kirsten Donovan/David Goodman/Susan Fenton/David Gregorio
+Additional reporting by Shadia Nasralla, Shu Zhang and Sonali Paul; Editing by Kirsten Donovan/David Goodman/Susan Fenton/David Gregorio/Daniel Wallis